Criminal Law Frequently Asked Questions

 Here is a list of common questions and answers.
-Whilst these questions are of a general nature, at your first meeting with us we will provide easy-to-understand advice pertaining specifically to your case.
+Whilst these questions are of a general nature, at your first meeting with us we will provide you with a full and comprehensive analysis of your case and advice that applies specifically to you defending your case.

 You are only required to provide your name and address – you are NOT required to answer any other questions.